mbelaloui/42-reset-session/README.md

   <p>brew install valgrind</p>
   <p>restart terminal<p></br>

-  <p>if it does not work, it might be necessary to add this line in the .zshrc</p>
+  <p>if it does not work, it might be necessary to add this line to the .zshrc</p>
   <p>alias valgrind='~/brew/Cellar/valgrind/....../bin/valgrind'.
 Fill the ...... with the version</p>
   <p>restart terminal<p></br>